6 suspected militants killed in Russia’s Chechnya

 Umarov, who also claimed responsibility for several other attacks in Russia, was killed in a security raid in 2013.

 After Umarov’s death, Byutukayev became the leader of militants in Chechnya and swore allegiance to the Islamic State group.
+He has been on the Russian wanted list for his involvement in the 2011 airport bombing and other attacks.

 The Kremlin has relied on Kadyrov to stabilize Chechnya after two separatist wars in the 1990s and the early 2000s and has provided generous subsidies to help rebuild the region.